Dogs and Fireworks

 A simple solution to mitigate the fear and anxiety is to keep your Fido in his room with all the doors and windows closed, and curtains dropped.
 Play your dog’s favorite music and drown out the fearful fireworks sound.

-Dogs can understand how their hoomans are feeling and with some experience, they get accustomed to party and celebrating sounds.
+Dogs can understand how their humans are feeling and with some experience, they get accustomed to party and celebrating sounds.
 But sudden fireworks booming and lights coming out from nowhere scare them because dogs are clueless of what’s happening.

 Most dogs don’t get anxious on the loud thuds of partying, jumping, and screeching because they don’t get startled by the sound.
 But it’s quite different when it comes to fireworks.
 If you think from a dog’s perspective, you would wonder why fireworks wouldn’t startle them!